-Materials: Fifty eight-ounce paper cups, four or five gallon jugs half-filled with water (or sap buckets if available), measuring spoon (one teaspoon), empty one-cup maple syrup container (preferably clear), funnel, tray labeled “steam,” optional: box labeled “syrup evaporator” and/or sign saying “Sugarhouse.”
+Materials: Forty-five to fifty eight-ounce paper cups, four or five gallon jugs half-filled with water (or sap buckets if available), measuring spoon (one teaspoon), empty one-cup maple syrup container (preferably clear), funnel, tray labeled “steam,” optional: box labeled “syrup evaporator” and/or sign saying “Sugarhouse.”

 UPPER GRADES CHALLENGE: How Much Sap?
 (Grades 5-6)

 Objective: To use math to understand how sugar content affects the amount of sap needed to make syrup.